Wake-up-Team/WakeUp/README.md

 # WakeUp

-Repository for educational practice.We are developing a 2D platform game called Wake Up.Development is carried out using:
+Repository for educational practice.We are developing a 2D platformer game called Wake Up.
+Development is carried out using:
  - Godot Engine
  - Programming language C#
 ---